workshopweekend/many-ways-to-blink-1/many-ways-to-blink-1.md

 *   Cut and paste the code to a new Arduino sketch.
     <%= many-ways-to-blink-1.ino =%>
 * Save the Sketch as "Many ways to blink 1"
 * This tutorial starts with code that has identical functionality as the AnalogIn example.
 You can see the main changes to the code<a href="https://github.com/workshopweekend/many-ways-to-blink-1/raw/master/many-ways-to-blink-1.pdf"> here</a> .
-The main thing that is different this code and the AnalogIn code is that the comments are different and it uses <a href="http://arduino.cc/en/reference/serial">Serial</a>  commands.
+The main thing that is different in this code and the AnalogIn code is that the comments are different and it uses <a href="http://arduino.cc/en/reference/serial">Serial</a>  commands.
 This makes it easy for us to see what the code is doing and make the code much easier to debug.
 This also changes the system because it adds a block.
 The original system was

 ![ANALOG_IN System](ANALOGIN_System.png)